craigl33/knowledge-database/Conda-Cheat-Sheet.md

     conda config --set solver libmamba

 In general mamba is a much better alternative to conda.
 But right now it is not recommended to use it on top of the default conda installation.
-And it is not available in the Software Center right now
+And it is not available in the Software Center at the moment.